R0mainSR/BackwardsSMBU/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what is the feature you want to see on this hack.

+If you have suggestions for how to make bosses more harder, you can suggest here too !

 **Note :** All requests are appreciated but I can't approve all of them.
+I will do my best !